cristhiandas/Boris_Bikes_CHALLENGE/README.md

 In the following project We are supposed to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.

-It is composed by 22 challenges.
+It is composed by 22 challenges. \n
 The goal of this projects it is not complete all of them but get knowledge, spending time in researches and learning how to solve problems.

 ##How to use it